FarhanHyder/Solving-NQueens-Problem-with-Genetic-Algorithm/LOG.md

     - notes on find_pairs():
         well, the way current func works:
             > if population is odd
-                > then make a pair of the last chromosome with itself
+                > randomly pair some chromosome from the list with the first one

-            > even if when then pop is even
+                > pop-out the first one but don't pop-out the randomly selected one
-                > there might be some pairs with same chromosome

-        mating rules for this kinda situation:
+            > there might be some pairs with same chromosome mating rules for this kinda situation:
-            > matie with an alien (randomly created chromosome)
+                    > mate with an alien (randomly created chromosome)